 Here are the most reliable testing methods for identifying BVD in cattle:

-• Ear Notch / Tissue Testing: A standard tool for screening newborn calves, newly purchased animals, or entire herds for PI carriers.
+- Ear notch or tissue testing is a common method used to screen newborn calves, newly purchased animals, or even entire herds for PI carriers.

-Using these testing methods gives farmers and veterinarians a clear understanding of the herd’s health status.
+These methods for testing give farmers and veterinarians a clear understanding of the herd’s health status.
 Early detection through effective BVD testing makes controlling the disease easier, helps reduce its spread, and protects both adult cattle and young calves from long-term losses.

 Bovine Viral Diarrhea Treatment